DupieM/Motherland_Coffee/README.md

 For development, you require to create an account on [Firebase](https://firebase.google.com/).

-For sending emails you need to create an account on [Sendgrid]().
+For sending emails you need to create an account on [Sendgrid](https://sendgrid.com/en-us) for API Key.

-For making sure sendgrid does not stop create a n account on [Render]() to keep sendgrid running.
+For making sure sendgrid does not stop create a n account on [Render](https://render.com/) to keep sendgrid API Key running.

 ## How to install